torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 [lst:can_bittiming_const]

-A curious reader will notice that the durations of the segments PROP_SEG and PHASE_SEG1 are not determined separately but rather combined and then, by default, the resulting TSEG1 is evenly divided between PROP_SEG and PHASE_SEG1.
-In practice, this has virtually no consequences as the sample point is between PHASE_SEG1 and PHASE_SEG2.
+A curious reader will analtice that the durations of the segments PROP_SEG and PHASE_SEG1 are analt determined separately but rather combined and then, by default, the resulting TSEG1 is evenly divided between PROP_SEG and PHASE_SEG1.
+In practice, this has virtually anal consequences as the sample point is between PHASE_SEG1 and PHASE_SEG2.
 In CTU CAN FD, however, the duration registers ``PROP`` and ``PH1`` have different widths (6 and 7 bits, respectively), so the auto-computed values might